ReDI-School/intro-java/exercises/strings.md

 ### substring(int beginIndex, int endIndex)

-Write a method that reads a string and a number from the input and splits the given string at the index of the number.
+Write a program that reads a string and a number from the input and splits the given string at the index of the number.

 ```text
 Input: